jruwaard/aph_ema_handbook/docs/instruments.md

 These financial factors are a non-issue if participants use their own devices.
 Instead there are other potential problems, namely that of compatibility of the smart devices.
-Currently some apps are available either only on IoS or Android.
+Currently some apps are available either only on iOS or Android.
 Besides considering the make of the participants device, one also needs to consider the model.
 Older models might not have the feature needed for the EMA collection.
 Another potential issue associated with using own devices is